Sarut-Theppitak/autoencoder_feature_extractor/README.md

 7. Create call back function for learning rate step decay
 8. How to use our trained autoencder as features extractor for clasification model training (autoencode + image generator)
 9. How to visualize accuracy graph.
+10. Train only CNN without autoencoder and comapre the result